vanhoangkha/Networking-fundamentals/Day24_Etherchannel.md

 - A Giao thức isn’t used to determine if an EtherChannel should be formed
 - Interfaces are statically configured to form an EtherChannel

-Up to 8 INTERFACES can be formed into a single ETHERCHANNEL (LACP allows up to 16 but only 8 will be ACTIVE, the other 8 will in STANDBY mode, waiting for an active Giao diện to fail)
+Up to 8 INTERFACES can be formed into a single ETHERCHANNEL (LACP allows up to 16 but only 8 will be ACTIVE, the other 8 will in STANDBY mode, waiting for an active Interface to fail)

 ---

-PAgP Cấu hình
+PAgP Configuration

 ![image](https://github.com/psaumur/CCNA/assets/106411237/d0c734e2-79ad-43ad-a50b-c17ced608021)